Kim Erwin and Tomoko Ichikawa Work with National Academy of Medicine

 Read “Assessing Meaningful Community Engagement: A Conceptual Model to Advance Health Equity through Transformed Systems for Health” at the National Academy of Medicine for information on how the Organizing Committee arrived at this conceptual model and how it can be used.

 This work was made possible by the National Academy of Medicine’s Leadership Consortium: Collaboration for a Value & Science-Driven Health System, with funding from the Robert Wood Johnson Foundation.
-Both Kim Erwin, Equitable Healthcare Initiative Lead at ID, and Tomoko Ichikawa, ID Clinical Professor, have done considerable work at the intersection of healthcare and design in recent years, including with UChicago Medicine, Rush University, and SocialWorks.
-Visit their faculty pages to learn more.
+Both Kim Erwin, Director of the Equitable Healthcare Action Lab at ID, and Tomoko Ichikawa, ID Clinical Professor, have done considerable work at the intersection of healthcare and design in recent years, including with UChicago Medicine, Rush University, and SocialWorks.

 On March 23, 2022 at 5:30pm, alumni are invited to hear Kim Erwin’s perspective on how human-centered design and medicine can work together to improve care.